-One of the most difficult types of competency-based questions are ones that, one that on the face of it, seem negative.
-An example of this would be “Can you give me an example of a time that you did not hit the projected target date for a project you were working on. “
+One of the most difficult types of competency-based questions are ones that, on the face of it, seem negative.
+An example of this would be “Can you give me an example of a time that you did not hit the projected target date for a project you were working on."

 The key to these questions is to acknowledge the negative situation and to demonstrate how you utilised your skills and experience to turn this around.
 In short, there should always be a happy ending.

-To use the question above as an example, at first glance looks like you are being asked to tell a story about a time you didn’t perform to your highest levels- not exactly what you want to highlight when you are trying to ge t a new job!
-But actually, this is asking you to show problem solving ability, creativity, tenancity and determination.
+To use the question above as an example, at first glance looks like you are being asked to tell a story about a time you didn’t perform to your highest levels- not exactly what you want to highlight when you are trying to get a new job!
+But actually, this is asking you to show problem-solving ability, creativity, tenacity and determination.
 Here is an example answer;

 T- The task I had asked the process analyst to focus on was the interaction between finance and the customer service team on the production of invoices and returns.
 Customer satisfaction surveys had clearly shown that there was a disconnect between the two teams, leading to high levels of customer dissatisfaction when requesting a return and therefore a refund.
 The MD had made it clear that this was one of the clear deliverables to be fixed by the new CRM system, and had set a deadline of May 2014 for this fix to be implemented.
 Upon returning the process documents the process analyst returned a recommendation that this deadline would not be possible.
 She suggested that the time for training, a lack of belief in the new process, and a lack of desire from the individual departments would cause this delay, alongside some practical requirements for the business to change their financial software to interact better with the new CRM.
 This initially looked like a major problem.